-5. Due to the lack of efforts by the State party, on February 7th, 1994, twenty-seven Korean "comfort woman" survivors and the Korean Council for the Women Drafted for Military Sexual Slavery by Japan tried to submit criminal complaints to the Tokyo District Public Prosecutors Office in order to seek a criminal investigation into and prosecution for the "comfort women" system.
-The Prosecutors office did not accept these complaints on the following legal technical grounds: 1. the statute of limitation had expired; 2. the names of the perpetrators were not identified; 3. the facts of the damage incurred were not identified; and 4. the penalty articles were inadequate1.
+15. Due to the lack of efforts by the State party, on February 7th, 1994, twenty-seven Korean "comfort woman" survivors and their supporting group, the Korean Council for the Women Drafted for Military Sexual Slavery by Japan, tried to submit criminal complaints to the Tokyo District Public Prosecutors Office in order to have that Office initiate a criminal investigation into and prosecution for the "comfort women" system.
+The Prosecutors Office refused to accept these complaints on the following technical legal grounds: 1. the statute of limitation had expired; 2. the names of the perpetrators were not identified; 3. the facts of the damage incurred were not identified; and 4. the penalty articles were inadequate4.